rubixcube6/PlayStation-RSD-exporter-for-Blender-3.2.1/README.md

-# Blender-RSD-exporter-for-the-PlayStation-PsyQ-SDK
+# PlayStation RSD exporter for Blender 3.2.1+
-This plugin wil export your model in the RSD model format for use with the PSX PsyQ SDK
+This plugin will export your model in the RSD model format for use with the PSX PsyQ SDK